- About Us

 A RECYCLING INITIATIVE TARGETING POST-CONSUMER WASTE

-The recycling programme will be initially trialled at three Auckland The Warehouse stores in Silverdale, Albany and Manukau.
+The recycling programme will be initially trialled at three Auckland The Warehouse stores.

 Items which will be accepted as part of the trial initiative include toothpaste tubes and caps, toothbrushes, razors, hair colouring packaging (bottles and tubes) and lids, NESCAFÉ Dolce Gusto coffee capsules and Zuru Bunch O Balloons which will be recycled and reprocessed by TerraCycle.